Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Light yield

 \subsection{Incident angle dependence}

-The light yield as a function of the beam incident angle for the downstream {\prototype} is shown in \figref{fig:angleScan_lightYield}.
-It approximately follows a $1/\sin\theta$ dependence, which is consistent with the path length of the electron beam inside the LYSO crystal.
+The light yield as a function of the beam incident angle for the downstream prototype is shown in \figref{fig:angleScan_lightYield}.
+The observed trend is qualitatively consistent with the $1/\sin\theta$ dependence expected from the path length of the electron beam within the LYSO crystal.
+Some deviations from this ideal behavior are observed at smaller incident angles, likely due to effects such as edge effects or light collection non-uniformity.